kaustubhchakradeo/Malaria-Deep-Learning/README.md

 We used different existing deep learning models like VGG, AlexNet, ResNet, and our own CNN model to detect malaria on thin smears.
 Our CNN outperformed the pretrained models and the models used in existing literature.
 The  dataset  was  taken  from  the  Lister  Hill  National  Cen-tre  for  Biomedical  Communications  —  National  Library  ofMedicine.
 The dataset is divided into two folders, Parasitized, and  Uninfected,  each  containing 13,779 images.
 You can download the dataset here- https://lhncbc.nlm.nih.gov/publication/pub9932.
 We found that some images in the dataset were mislabeled,  poorly  segmented,  or contained impurities.
 These were labelled correctly or removed in some cases.
 You can download the improved dataset here- INSERT LINK HERE.

 All work was done using-
-Ubuntu 18.04 OS.
+Ubuntu 18.04 OS
+CPU- Intel Core i5 9300H @2,40GHz with 16 GB RAM
-GPU- NVIDIA GTX1660t
+GPU- NVIDIA GTX1660t with 6 GB RAM
 Driver Version 440.33.01
 Cuda Version 10.2
-Tensorflow Version 2.0.0
+Tensorflow Version 2.0.0 with cuDNN 7.1
+Python 3.8.6 with Keras 2.1.1
+Jupyter Notebook version 6.0.3

 ----------------------------------------------------------------------------------------------------------------------------
 MalariaLeakyReLU.ipnb